OmarLakhlifi/OmarLakhlifi/README.md

 Greetings!
-I'm Omar, I'm a software developer\n
+I'm Omar, a software developer\n
 This is my Github repository.\n
 Feel free to contact me.\n
 Cheers!